Rexe0/BetterSurvival/README.md

   - It can summon a fireball that moves rapidly towards the player and explodes (Similar to Ghast but with heavier damage)
   - It can cloak every player in darkness and call on a few Endermen to start targeting each player

+**Fishing:**
+- Almost completely reworked the fishing system
+- There are now different types of fishing rods: Default, Copper, Platinum and Resonant.
+Each one having a faster catch time than the previous
+- Copper fishing rod is crafted using 3 Copper Blocks and 2 String in the same way as a regular fishing rod and can use bait
+- Platinum fishing rod is crafting using 3 Platinum Ingots and 2 String in the same way as a regular fishing rod and can use bait
+- Resonant fishing rod is crafting using 3 Resonant Ingots and 2 String in the same way as a regular fishing rod and can use bait AND tackle
+- 1 Resonant Ingot can be crafted using 2 Platinum Ingots and 2 Echo Shards
+- Regular bait can be obtained by smelting rotten flesh in a furnace.
+Using it will half the time it takes to catch a fish.
+- Magnet bait can be obtain my surrounding a copper ingot with iron nuggets and it increases the chance to catch treasure
+- There are 3 types of tackle that can be obtained from Desert Temples, Shipwrecks and Mineshaft chests
+- Rain increases the rate at which fish can be caught
+- Different types of fish can now be caught depending on the season, time of day and biome
+- Rarer fish are typically heavier and must be caught through a minigame where you keep the fish inside the green area
+- 3 Fish can be placed in a cauldron with fire/campfire under it to create Fish Stew which grants potion effects/benefits depending on the fish used and their weights
+- Treasure Sand can be caught when fishing which can be brushed containing revamped treasure
+- Treasure Chests can also be caught when fishing which contains 3 pieces of treasure
+- Wandering Trader can now sell Fish Codex which displays all fish that exist and how many they have caught alongside other information

 **Horses:**
 - Maximum horse stats increased, especially speed (Up to 21.5 blocks/s)